fgsfds/Shadow-Warrior-Voxel-Pack/readme.txt

 CHANGELOG
 ============================================================================================

-Version 0.03 (TBA)
+Version ?.??
+(TBA)
 ---------------------------
-- More voxels from mxrtxn
+- Added new voxels by mxrtxn
+- Added new voxels by Dzierzan
+- Huge overhaul of many voxels which improves shading and shape (by Dzierzan)
+- Moved voxels of enemies to own folder.
+- Unified voxels, so there's only one folder with voxels.
+- Removed unfinished voxels.

 Version 0.02 (23.05.2020)
 ---------------------------